Adoption Rights For Same-Sex Couples In Ohio

 The person who conducts the home study will ask you a number of personal questions, including ones about your career, your marriage or romantic relationship, income, family, health and more.
 They will look around your home and inquire as to where a child would be living.
 They will want to talk to family and friends about your overall lifestyle and whether a child is a good fit.

 While it may make you feel even more uncomfortable, these are questions all couples face, not just same-sex couples.
 The home study is the same no matter who the prospective adoptive parents might be.

 If you are still concerned about your adoption being rejected, you can do some research and opt for an adoption agency that may be more open to LGBTQ community members.
 You can start by checking websites to see if there is any mention or imagery that welcomes prospective LGBTQ parents.
 Be sure to look at the images on the website to see if any point to same-sex couples.

 If you retain our firm, we can also refer you to an agency that specializes in Ohio same-sex adoptions.
 The Human Rights Campaign has a list of LGBTQ-friendly agencies that include some options in Ohio, as well.

 Same-Sex Stepparent Adoption

-If you are a member of the LGBTQ community and need assistance with an adoption in Ohio, contact the Law Offices of Shelly L. Kennedy, Ltd. today to schedule an initial consultation.
+If you are a member of the LGBTQ community and need assistance with adoption in Ohio, contact The Law Offices of Shelly L. Kennedy, Ltd., by email or by calling 419-626-6300 today to schedule an initial consultation.